jamespbrink/projectdraft/CodeBook.md

 ---------------
 These are the files that are extracted from the dataset that will be used to create our tidy datasets:

--features.txt   Lists the features measured.
+*features.txt   Lists the features measured.
--activity_labels.txt   Lists the different activities and how they are coded.
+*activity_labels.txt   Lists the different activities and how they are coded.
--test/X_test.txt   Set of measured features for test data.
+*test/X_test.txt   Set of measured features for test data.
--test/Y_test.txt   Set of activities for test data.
+*test/Y_test.txt   Set of activities for test data.
--test/subject_test.txt   Set of subjects for test data.
+*test/subject_test.txt   Set of subjects for test data.
--train/X_train.txt   Set of measured features for training data.
+*train/X_train.txt   Set of measured features for training data.
--train/Y_train.txt   Set of activities for training data.
+*train/Y_train.txt   Set of activities for training data.
--train/subject_train.txt  Set of subjects for training data.
+*train/subject_train.txt  Set of subjects for training data.

 ##Output
 ---------------